dotnet/msbuild/documentation/MSBuild-Server.md

 1. Try to connect to server
    - If server is not running, start new instance
-   - If server is busy or the connection is broken, fallback to classic build
+   - If server is busy or the connection is broken, fall back to previous build behavior
 2. Initiate handshake
 2. Issue build command with `ServerNodeBuildCommand` packet
 3. Read packets from pipe